© Andrew Campbell

 She was a guest soloist in a Gala Concert with the Canberra Symphony Orchestra and a tour of Ring.Wagner.Animated with More Than Opera; she has also sung the title role in Carmen for In Good Company; Papagena in The Magic Flute with VCA Symphony Orchestra; The Plaintiff/Angelina in Trial by Jury and Hebe in HMS Pinafore for Savoy Opera Company; Young Woman in the world premiere of Pecan Summer, Hansel and Mother/Witch/Sand Fairy for Opera Australia’s Schools Tour of Hansel and Gretel and covered the roles of Cio-Cio-San in Madama Butterfly and Countess in The Marriage of Figaro for Opera Australia.

-Olivia’s notable achievements include winner of the 2011 South Eastern Arts Festival Aria, finalist in the Herald Sun Aria, semi-finalist in the IFAC Australian Singing Competition (winner of the Victorian Opera prize) and winner of the audience choice award at the 2014 Italian Opera Foundation Awards.
+Olivia’s notable achievements include runner-up in the Herald Sun Arias 2017, and at the 2014 Italian Opera Foundation Awards, winner of the 2011 South Eastern Arts Festival Aria and semi-finalist in the IFAC Australian Singing Competition (winner of the Victorian Opera prize).

 Olivia is also a graduate of NIDA’s Young Actor’s Studio where she appeared as Clytemnestra in The Greek Tragedies at Chapel off Chapel.